DIXON – La Salle-Peru junior Kelsey Frederick ripped a hard spike into the middle of the Dixon defense that appeared destined to be a Cavalier point.

 “Every ball was a great pass,” Hargrave said.
 “Our setters were having a great night.
 Our hitters were too.
 I think all around we had a great night.”

-Carlson had 15 assists, seven digs, four kills and a block for Dixon, while Mady Tichler had nine digs, eight kills and a block, and Hargrave had 15 digs, six kills, three aces and a block.
+Carlson had 15 assists, seven digs, four kills and a block for Dixon; Mady Tichler had nine digs, eight kills and a block; and Hargrave had 15 digs, six kills, three aces and a block.

-For the Cavs, who had to switch to a 5-1 due to an injury to setter Carly Garretson, Duttlinger had 10 kills and nine digs, Emma Jereb had 18 assists, Callie Mertes had nine digs and nine points and Ava Currie finished with five kills and two blocks.
+For the Cavs, who had to switch to a 5-1 formation because of an injury to setter Carly Garretson, Duttlinger had 10 kills and nine digs, Emma Jereb had 18 assists, Callie Mertes had nine digs and nine points, and Ava Currie finished with five kills and two blocks.

 “Last week we played as well as we played all year, then we had to switch to a 5-1,” Haberkorn said.
 “We didn’t have a lot of time to practice, but no excuses.
 Next player up is the way it goes.
 We adjusted, but it was a night where we got close but just couldn’t finish.”